FK Donji Srem: History

 The club was initially established under the name Borac Pećinci in 1927.
 With time, the location of Pećinci begins to have more and more features of an urban area contributing mostly for this the proximity to the important Belgrade-Zagreb highway by which the Serbian, and former Yugoslav, capital city of Belgrade is just 41 kilometers away.
 Other important factors for the town development were the progress of economy, culture, sports and education in the region.

 With the promotion of the town of Pećinci into center of the municipality much human and material support were attributed into disposition for the progress and development of football, with the club of FK Donji Srem its primary exponent, culminating with the promotion to the Serbian League Vojvodina in 2009.
 The most important contributors for this success were the main financial supporters of the club, Milenko Đurđević and Milan Aleksić.

 In the season 2010–11, Donji Srem won the Serbian League Vojvodina, achieving promotion to the national second tier, the Serbian First League.
 In 2011–12, they beat all the odds and rolled to finish as runners-up in the Serbian First League, earning a historical first time promotion to top tier Serbian SuperLiga for 2012–13.

 In the SuperLiga, they famously upset FK Partizan 2–1 in the second round of the 2012–13 season.
 Donji Srem spent three years in the SuperLiga.
 They finally suffered relegation in 2014–15 after a number of controversial results went against them, including losing 3–2 away to Spartak Subotica where Spartak were awarded two late penalties.

 While in the SuperLiga, the team occasionally played some matches at the Karađorđe Stadium in Novi Sad.

-In 2017 the club was renamed to FK Donji Srem 2015. and plays in the Vojvodina League East.
+In 2017, the club was renamed to FK Donji Srem 2015. and currently plays in the Vojvodina League East.